12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 A symbol of friendship and bonding, each person has their favorite version: from the north-eastern version with lemon juice to the southwestern version with tart pomegranate juice, this salad has varying amounts of onions, spices, and herbs.

-What doesn’t vary from the festively orange-colored dish is usually served cold and brimming with nutrition—a healthy, low-calorie way of getting in some whole grains.
+What doesn’t vary is the result: this festively orange dish is usually served cold and full of nutrition, a low-calorie way to get in some whole grains.

 11. Şakşuka (Sauteed vegetables)